MyArtGallery

 What Defines Landscape Art and Its Current Market

-What's notable about the current landscape art market is the increasing prominence of Indigenous and First Nations artists.
-Galleries across the country now prioritise Aboriginal and Torres Strait Islander landscape art not as a separate category but as central to how we understand contemporary Australian art.
-This shift reflects both ethical recognition of Indigenous cultural ownership and genuine collector enthusiasm for these works.
-Whether in Melbourne's Arc One Gallery, Sydney's Aboriginal Art Co Gallery in West End, or Darwin's Aboriginal Fine Arts in Darwin City, there's robust market activity, institutional support, and international collector interest in Indigenous landscape traditions.
+The landscape art market right now is marked by Indigenous and First Nations artists getting real visibility.
+Galleries across the country now feature Aboriginal and Torres Strait Islander landscape art as part of the core of contemporary Australian art, rather than treating it as something separate.
+This change happens for two reasons at once: people are recognising that Indigenous artists have genuine cultural ownership of these works, and collectors actually want to buy them.
+In Melbourne's Arc One Gallery, Sydney's Aboriginal Art Co Gallery in West End, or Darwin's Aboriginal Fine Arts in Darwin City, you'll find plenty of market activity, backing from institutions, and buyers from overseas interested in Indigenous landscape traditions.

 Regional Gallery Landscapes: What You'll Find Across Australian Cities